GIOVANI GIULIA

 Giulia Giovani has presented at various international conferences throughout Europe and USA and she has published critical editions (Bärenreiter, SEdM), monographs (SEdM, Accademia Senese degli Intronati, LIM) and essays in peer-review journals («Studi Musicali», «Philomusica-on-line», «Rivista Italiana di Musicologia»), collectanea and conference proceedings.
 She has made research for specialized dictionaries as "Dizionario egli Editori Musicali Italiani" (entries relating to the Bolognese, Florentine and Neapolitan printers and publishers), "Das Händel-Lexicon" (entries relating to eight Italian cantatas by Händel), "Die Musik in Geschichte Gegenwart" , “Dizionario Biografico degli Italiani”.

 Current projects include a study of musical inventories of the Siena cathedral.
-She is also working on an essay on Le reciproche gelosie by Alessandro Melani and on a critical edition of the letters by the composer Giacomo Antonio Perti.
+She is also working on an essay on Le reciproche gelosie by Alessandro Melani.
+Recently, she published a critical edition of the letters by the composer Giacomo Antonio Perti (SEdM).

 Main research interests